aremmell/libsir/README.md

 ## Cross-platform compatibility

-At this time, the libsir supports (*i.e.* compiles and passes the tests) on at least the following configurations:
+At this time, the libsir supports (*compiles and passes the tests*) on at least the following operating system and toolchain combinations:

 | System | Toolchain |
 | ------:|:--------- |